 If your basil plant has flowered, the question of what to do depends on what you are growing the herb for.
 Basil is a member of the mint family, Lamiaceae, with over 40 known varieties.
 Most folks grow it for its aromatic and flavorful foliage, redolent of mint and clove with slight peppery notes.

-Although basil is most often associated with the Mediterranean or Italy, the herb actually originated in Asia — Thailand, Vietnam and parts of India — where it is often grown as a perennial.
-Because of this broad connection, basil can be found in almost every cuisine on the planet.
+Although basil is most often associated with the Mediterranean or Italy, the herb actually originated in Asia– Thailand, Vietnam, and parts of India– where it is often grown as a perennial.
+It is because of this broad connection that basil can be found in almost every cuisine on the planet.

 Among the vast varieties of basil, Ocimum basilicum, or sweet basil, is the most commonly grown.
 Ocimum is derived from the Greek meaning “to be fragrant” and thus, is evocative of this plant’s delicious foliage.
-Basil leaves, whether sweet basil or purple, spicy Thai or citrusy lemon basil, all contain essential oils responsible for their unique flavor nuances.
+Basil leaves, whether sweet basil, purple, spicy Thai, or citrusy lemon basil, all contain essential oils responsible for their unique flavor nuances.
 The foliage is easily bruised, releasing the magnificent perfume.
 So then, should basil be allowed to flower?

 Blooms on Basil